-HOMELAND SECURITY AND EMERGENCY PREPAREDNESS - CRIMINAL JUSTICE/LAW ENFORCEMENT - Four Credit Completer
+HOMELAND SECURITY AND EMERGENCY PREPAREDNESS - CRIMINAL JUSTICE/LAW

+ENFORCEMENT - Four Credit Completer

-FOUNDATIONS OF HOMELAND SECURITY AND EMERGENCY PREPAREDNESS
+HONORS FOUNDATIONS OF HOMELAND SECURITY AND EMERGENCY PREPAREDNESS Course: 540618 (Honors) 1 credit

 Homeland security and emergency preparedness guidelines, concepts, and action plans are key concepts in this course.
 Emphasis will be placed on unique aspects of public safety and public health.
 Various methodologies for intelligence gathering and dissemination will be examined.
 Students will identify various local, state, and federal assets and prepare an action plan that includes initial notification, emergency response (on and off scene), and recovery.